What is Avian Gastric Yeast?

 In a publication by Lucio J. Filippich of The University of Queensland, Queensland, Australia, he states that: “Megabacteria are large, gram positive, rod-shaped organisms that are being increasingly found worldwide in the proventriculus or droppings of several pet bird species, especially budgerigars and canaries.”

-Due to the severity of the symptoms, fast diagnosis and treatment are important.
+Due to the severity of the symptoms, including very rapid weight loss, fast diagnosis and treatment are important.
 In the acute state birds may exhibit the following symptoms:

 - Regurgitate blood & food